 Seniors of the Month

-CASA Seniors of the Month for December, 2020
+CASA Seniors of the Month for February, 2021

-In the future, Chloe plans to attend Temple University to major in Advertising.
+In the future, Brooke plans to attend a college or university to study film production.

 Brooke says that CASA has influenced her life by welcoming and accepting her for who she is, and providing her with amazing opportunities to grow into a better artist and person.
 She says, “I never felt like I was able to fit in anywhere else until I came to CASA, and I am very thankful for that.”
 She would like to thank all of the teachers and staff who have been helpful, kind, and accepting.
 She is also extremely grateful for all the friendships, connections, and opportunities that CASA has provided her.
 “I wish I had attended CASA since my freshman year.
 It has been a lot of fun and I am definitely going to miss it!”